Medically reviewed by Drugs.com. Last updated on April 30, 2020.

 BCG (Intravesical): Myelosuppressive Agents may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination

 BCRP/ABCG2 Inhibitors: May increase the serum concentration of Talazoparib.
 Monitor therapy

 Carvedilol: May increase the serum concentration of Talazoparib.
 Management: If concurrent use cannot be avoided, reduce talazoparib dose to 0.75 mg once daily.
-After a period of 3 to 5 times the half-life of carvedilol, increase the talazoparib dose to the dose used before initiation of carvedilol.
+When carvedilol is discontinued, increase the talazoparib dose to the dose used before initiation of carvedilol after 3 to 5 times the half-life of carvedilol.
 Consider therapy modification

 Chloramphenicol (Ophthalmic): May enhance the adverse/toxic effect of Myelosuppressive Agents.
 Monitor therapy